ISAITB/docs-itb-ta/source/manageOrganisation/index.rst

 -------------------------

 Selecting the **REST API keys** tab (if available) presents you the API keys to :ref:`launch and manage test sessions via REST API<execute_tests_rest>`.
-This tab may be missing if use of this REST API is not enabled by your administrator.
+This tab may be missing if use of this REST API is not enabled.

 .. figure:: ../screenshots/organisation_manage__rest_admin.PNG
   :align: center